-In places like Jinja, Victoria Falls, Swakopmund and Cape Town a lot of the optionals can also be paid for by card.
+In places like Jinja, Antelope park and Victoria Falls a lot of the optionals can also be paid for by card.
 Note there might be charges for this.

 Other things to note in regards to organising your money for Africa